phoenix-rtos/phoenix-rtos-doc/corelibs/libgraph.md

 unsigned int dstspan, graph_queue_t queue)`

   Copies a bitmap pointed by the _`src`_ argument into bitmap pointed by the _`dst`_ argument.
 The area which is copied is limited by a rectangle with _`dx`_ and _`dy`_ dimensions.
-There should also be specified span arguments, which is the total width of a source/destination bitmap multiplied by its color depth.
-When copying some part of a bitmap, _`src`_ should point to the proper element, same with destination buffer.
+There should also be specified span arguments, which represent the total width of a source/destination bitmap multiplied by its color depth.
+When copying some part of a bitmap, _`src`_ should point to the proper element, and the same applies to the destination buffer.

 - `int graph_colorset(graph_t *graph, const unsigned char *colors, unsigned char first, unsigned char last)`

   Sets a color palette used for 8-bit indexed color mode.
 A color map should be passed in _`cmap`_ argument.
 The range of changing colors is set by passing _`first`_ and _`last`_ arguments.
-If a set color palette's size is lower than a default one, remaining colors are the same.
+If a set color palette's size is lower than a default one, the remaining colors are the same.

 - `graph_colorget(graph_t *graph, unsigned char *colors, unsigned char first, unsigned char last)`